 It’s National Infertility Awareness Week (NIAW), and Progyny is hosting a six-part series of back-to-back episodes featuring several experts who are fighting for fertility coverage.
 Our goal is to educate others on how they can advocate for themselves and ask for the support that’s needed from their employer or state to build the family of their dreams.

 This marks our 100th episode, and we wanted to make this one extra special by hosting an extraordinary guest.
 Today you’ll hear from Risa Levine, a fertility advocacy superstar who’s working with RESOLVE (Barb Collura, CEO of RESOLVE, was our first guest – listen here).
 Risa is a practicing attorney in New York City and is mainly responsible for New York’s state mandate for fertility coverage.
 Risa’s efforts stemmed from her own experience with infertility, which resulted in her spending roughly $270,000 out of pocket for treatment.
 With her background in advocacy and ties to Capitol Hill, Risa decided to organize the facts about fertility coverage (or lack thereof) to advocate for others in the same situation.
 She emphasizes how coverage allows for healthier decision-making, which makes it no longer about the cost, but what will be most effective.

-Guest: Risa Levine, attorney and fertility advocate with RESOLVE
+Guest: Risa Levine, RESOLVE

 Host: Dan Bulger

 Be sure to follow us on Instagram, @ThisisInfertilityPodcast and use the #ThisisInfertility.

 Have a question, comment, or want to share your story?
 Email us at firstname.lastname@example.org.

 9:27 – 10:57

 Dan Bulger: So, from her teens through college, and well throughout the rest of her life to this point, Risa has been working on Capitol Hill to get things done.
 And she started where all good things should start: with research.